-- A. Rinse the probes and the black probe guard with DI water and then with the appropriate specific conductance standard.
-If you are unsure what standard to use refer to past calibration sheets in the calibration log book.
+- A. Rinse the probes and the black probe guard with DI water and then with the appropriate specific conductance standard based on the sonde deployment location.
+If you are unsure what standard to use, refer to past calibration sheets in the calibration logbook.
 Place the sonde in the specific conductance calibration cup. - B. In the calibration section of KOR, under the "Select Parameter to Calibrate" heading click on the small arrow to the left of the Conductivity box.
 Another box will appear below the Conductivity box.
 Click the <Calibrate> button in the Sp.
-Cond. line. - C. In the "Standard Value" box enter the correct specific conductance value.

-Remember to enter it in mS/cm.

-- D. When "Data Stability" reads "Stable," click the <Apply> button at the bottom right of the screen.
-Click the <Complete Calibration> button at the bottom of the screen. - E. Record the pre-calibration value on the "Meter reads" line of the calibration log sheet, and record the post-calibration value on the "changed to" line.
+Cond. line. - C. In the "Standard Value" box enter the correct specific conductance value in mS/cm - D. When "Data Stability" reads "Stable," click the <Apply> button at the bottom right of the screen.
+Click the <Complete Calibration> button at the bottom of the screen. - E. Record the pre-calibration value on the "Meter reads" line of the calibration log sheet and record the post-calibration value on the "changed to" line.
 Record the cell constant on the appropriate line of the calibration log sheet.
-Make note of the temperature.
-Click the <Exit> button at the bottom of the screen - F. Removed the sonde from the specific conductance calibration cup. - G. Place a lab thermometer in the specific conductance calibration cup.
+Record the YSI temperature on the calibration log sheet.
+Click the <Exit> button at the bottom of the screen.

+- F. Remove the sonde from the specific conductance calibration cup. - G. Place a lab thermometer in the specific conductance calibration cup.
 Allow the temperature to stabilize.
+Record the thermometer temperature on the calibration log sheet.
 Compare the temperature values of the sonde and the lab thermometer.
-If the temperature is off by >0.2C the probe will need to be changed.
-If the temperature is within range, put a check mark on the appropriate line of the calibration log sheet.
+If the temperature is off by >0.2C the probe will need to be changed and the specific conductance calibration repeated.